 Baltimore is a fantastic place to be vegan!
-I’ve lived here for over 7 years and I’ve found a plethora of eateries that are vegan-friendly, both in the city proper and the surrounding area.
+I’ve lived here for almost 10 years and I’ve found a plethora of eateries that are vegan-friendly, both in the city proper and the surrounding area.
 Let’s start from the top!
 I know that this list isn’t exhaustive, although I try to add to it as I discover new places.
 B*more people: let me know if I’m missing any great eateries!

 If you’re visiting from out of town, allow me to explain Baltimore dining in a nutshell.
 First of all, there are very few places where you need to bother dressing up.
 Baltimore is a pretty casual city.
 With a few exceptions, most restaurants, even the nicer ones, are pretty easy to get into on Monday through Thursday nights.
 Typically dinner rush starts to pick up at around 7pm and will continue until anywhere from 9pm to 10:30 or 11, depending on the neighborhood.

 P.S….
 There are pretty much countless places in Baltimore where a vegan can manage to eat something, but I’m trying to keep this list focused on eateries that specifically create and dedicate vegan-friendly options.

 For me, ‘everyday restaurant’ is a misnomer since I prefer to cook and eat most of my meals at home.
 But if you’re looking to go someplace that doesn’t require reservations or otherwise require advance planning, here are restaurants that accommodate a vegan diner.